Choosing the right school for your child

 Christ Church C of E First School currently has a planned Admission Number of 48.
 If the number of children wanting places at the school is lower than this limit, places are offered to all children.
 However, if there are more applications than places available, the oversubscription criteria are used to decide which children will be offered places.
 (See below for details.)

-These admission arrangements apply to all applications for admissions to Christ Church C of E First School for Reception entry in September 2017 and any in-year applications from 1st September 2017.
+These admission arrangements apply to all applications for admissions to Christ Church C of E First School for Reception entry in September and any in-year applications thereafter.

 Somerset CC is the admissions authority for Christ Church C of E First School (and all other Voluntary Controlled (VC) and County schools located within Somerset).
-The admission arrangements set out in this policy should be read in conjunction with the LA 2017 coordinated admissions scheme.
+The admission arrangements set out in this policy should be read in conjunction with the 2019 Co-ordinated Primary Admission Scheme.

 The Published Admission Number (PAN)